RaaidIsmail/StratechChallenge/README.md

 The problem is that it does not contain the category information or the delta and I am unable to find one that has that information.

 My script currently gets the symbol name and the 24 hour volume and then prints the information out in a descending order.
-I have not yet added a persistance.
+The information is then printed to a text file with the date and time as the name.

 My questions are:
 				Which API should I use instead?